maczniak/dev_diary/reading/programming_rust.md

 C++'s `std::map` promises that inserting new entries doesn't invalidate pointers to other entries in the map, but by making that promise, the standard precludes more cache-efficient designs like Rust's `BTreeMap`.<br>
-A concurrent Rust program that avoids `unsafe` code is free of data taces *by construction*.<br>
+A concurrent Rust program that avoids `unsafe` code is free of data races *by construction*.<br>
 Since the rise of automatic memory management in the 1990s, the default architecture of all programs has been the sea of objects.
 Rust prefers for